 Situated in North Sikkim, Yumthang Valley is a paradise on earth, which is full of natural wonders and picturesque beauty.
 It is home to a zillion flowers, spectacular mountains & a serene river, and is often also called as the ‘Valley of Flowers’ like the one located in Uttarakhand.
 Needless to say, its breathtaking and magical surroundings make it a must-visit place for every traveler.

 How to reach: It is at around 113 kilometers from Gangtok.
 The town of Lachung is well connected by road.

 Major attractions: Trekking along the banks of Yumthang River through pine forests up to a Shiva temple

 Lachung is located at the junction of Lachen and Lachung River — at an altitude of 9,600 ft.
-Lachung means small pass and this one has a base of Indian army and has been described by foreign travellers as ‘most picturesque village of Sikkim’.
+Lachung means small pass and this one has a base of Indian army and has been described by foreign travelers as ‘most picturesque village of Sikkim’.
 Listed as an offbeat and quaint hamlet in Sikkim, Lachung is mainly visited by trekkers, photographers, and adventure freaks.
 But believe you me, the aura of this stunningly beautiful village can’t be expressed in words and can only be felt.

 Major attractions: Lachung Monastery, skiing in Phuni near Lachung.

 Lal Bazaar is a congregation of local artisans and farmers of Sikkim where they assemble to bargain, gossip or sell their commodities.
 The Bazaar makes for an ideal spot for shopping in Gangtok.
 On Sundays, Gangtok’s Lal Bazaar is a melody of colors where ethnic groups from different villages gather.
 Lal Bazaar is located just below the M.G Marg and is at a walking distance from most of the hotels in Gangtok.